 Walking Holidays In Italy - Destination Guide

-While many people speak English in the main tourists towns and cities, it is considered polite to try and speak to the language.
-Most people you encounter will appreciate the effort, and switch the exchange to English if you’re struggling.
-Please bear in mind that more remote and less populous communities are less likely to be able to converse in English, especially among the older generation.
+Though the many Italians you meet working in the main tourists towns and cities will be likely to speak English, it's considered polite to put your requests in Italian.
+Most will appreciate the effort, and switch the exchange to English if they can see that you’re struggling.
+Please bear in mind that in more remote and less populous communities, you'll be less likely to be able to converse in English, especially with older generations.

-As is often the case with travelling to a new country, a few handy phrases and a dictionary (mainly for purposes of vocabulary) can get you a long way.
+As is often the case with travelling to a new country, a few handy phrases, dictionary or App - can get you a long way.
 As with your own language, a simple change in the way you phrase requests can elicit a much more favourable response.
 Subtle differences like ‘posso avere un bicchiere di vino?’ (could I have a glass of wine?) rather than ‘voglio un bicchiere di vino’ (I want a glass of wine) creates a much more considerate impression.

-It’s a fact that Italian culture is almost synonymous with its cuisine, and there’s no better place to try some of the countries most famous cultural exports than in their place of origin.
-A visit to somewhere like Amalfi wouldn’t be complete without trying pizza in the area in which it was first made, and while you’re visiting Positano (on the Amalfi Coast), the Pizzeria Ristorante Saraceno d'Oro or the Ristorante il Fornillo ae both fantastic choices for pizza rustica.
+It’s a fact that Italian cuisine is one of the country's most famous cultural exports, and there’s no better way to try celebrated dishes than in their place of origin.
+A visit to somewhere like Amalfi wouldn’t be complete without trying pizza in the area in which it originated, and while you’re visiting Positano (on the Amalfi Coast), the Pizzeria Ristorante Saraceno d'Oro or the Ristorante il Fornillo ae both fantastic choices for pizza rustica.

-Differences in cuisine can vary quite dramatically between localities, and its uncommon for communes and small towns to hold festivals (sagre) celebrating the most famous dish/ingredient of their region.
+Differences in cuisine can vary quite dramatically between localities, and it's not uncommon for communes and small towns to hold festivals (sagre) celebrating the most famous dish/ingredient of their region.

 With over 350 indigenous varieties of wine across Italy alone, picking the best bottle can be an intimidating prospect.
 Even so, having a rough idea of what to look for should put you in good stead.
 Sometimes sticking to the classics is the best policy, and walkers in Tuscany may be aware of the famous Chianti and Brunello wines produced in the region.
 Further north in Piedmont, you’ll find the celebrated Barolo wine, produced in the Langhe region.
 The vineyards of these regions are a common fixture of the countryside, and you can experience the satisfaction of exploring the very landscapes where these prestigious wines are produced.

-A good indicator of quality is the DOCG (translated as: controlled and guaranteed designation of origin) label emblazoned on the bottle, signifying that a guarantee that a specific set of processes and ingredients have gone into the wine’s production.
+A good indicator of quality is the DOCG (translated as: controlled and guaranteed designation of origin) label emblazoned on the bottle - a guarantee that a traditional set of processes and ingredients have gone into the wine’s production.

 Extending Your Trip

-Italy’s is arguably one of the most diverse countries you can hope to visit, with a lot to offer in terms of culture, geography and activities.
-No matter where you wander across the country, you can be assured that there is somewhere special to visit or spend a few days exploring following your journey.
-Looking for a island retreat?
-Well then look no further than Sardinia (flights to Caligari), or the Aeolian Isles (just off the coast of Sicily), and if its rich history and culture you’re after, then why not extend a walking break in Tuscany with a visit to the city of Florence?
+Italy is one of the most diverse countries you can hope to visit, with a lot to offer in terms of culture, geography and activities.
+No matter where you wander across the country, you can be assured that there is somewhere special to visit or spend a few days out exploring, following the end of your journey.
+Looking for an island retreat?
+Well, look no further than Sardinia (flights to Caligari), or the Aeolian Isles (just off the coast of Sicily), and if it's rich history and culture you’re after, then why not extend a walking break in Tuscany with a visit to the city of Florence or Pisa.

 Italy uses the Euro.
-Most shops, hotels and restaurants accept all major debit and credit cards, although you should always carry a bit of cash on you, particularly when visiting more rural areas or when using small businesses.
+Most shops, hotels and restaurants accept all major debit and credit cards, although you should always carry a little cash with you, particularly when visiting more rural areas or when using small businesses.
 You will also find an ATM in most small towns.